pr0grammr/sfml-super-mario/README.md

 # SFML - Super Mario Project

-This is a small and simple project to learn and unterstand SFML and the logics and principles behind game development.
+This is a small and simple project to learn and understand SFML and the logics and principles behind game development.

 ## What is this project about?